edgedb/edgedb/docs/stdlib/generic.rst

 .. eql:operator:: lt: anytype < anytype -> bool

-    Performs a less than value comparison with operands of :eql:type:`anytype`.
+    Performs a less than value comparison with two valeues of :eql:type:`anytype`.

     This results in a :eql:type:`bool` of ``true`` if the left operand